 To be supposed to is a common phrase that functions the same way a modal verb does.
 Modal verbs, also called auxiliary or helping verbs, add meaning to the main verb in a sentence by expressing possibility, ability, permission, or obligation.
 Supposed to, like have to, can fall into the “obligation” category.

-be home by midnight or my coach will turn into a pumpkin.
+I have to be home by midnight or my coach will turn into a pumpkin.

 I am supposed to be home by midnight or my coach will turn into a pumpkin.